Skip to main content Skip to footer

 Wetland Programs

-BirdReturns- Summer Wetlands 2024
+BirdReturns- Summer Wetlands 2025

 The objective of the BirdReturns Summer Wetland Program is to incentivize private wetland managers to provide nesting and brood-rearing habitat for shorebirds and waterfowl.
-By flooding-up suitable wetland units in spring and maintaining habitat through July 15th, wetland managers can create this much needed habitat for nesting birds.
+By flooding-up suitable wetland units in spring and maintaining habitat through the summer, wetland managers can create this much needed habitat for nesting birds.
 Wetland managers are asked to meet specific conditions in their units to provide high-quality habitat for shorebirds and waterfowl, specifically, wetland units that can maintain deep flooding and have the ability to conduct a gradual drawdown.

 Program Requirements

-APPLICATION PERIOD (CLOSED)
+APPLICATION PERIOD

 All bids are final once the application period is closed